 “I want to rip his eyeballs out for what he did to you!”

 Part of being nice is having a great sense of right and wrong and knowing the appropriate way to express an injustice.
+I’ve since borrowed that line a couple of times for others.
+My way of paying it forward.

 I told N not to worry.
 I would take care of everything as quickly as possible.
 She told me that she wasn’t worried and she knew that it would all come right.